o3de/o3de.org/content/docs/userguide/network-synchronizing-game-state-using-components.md

+description: ' Learn how to synchronize game state by using &ALY;''s component entity system. '
+slug: network-synchronizing-game-state-using-components
+title: Synchronizing Game State Using Components
+---
 # Synchronizing Game State Using Components<a name="network-synchronizing-game-state-using-components"></a>

 The network binding API in the AZ framework provides a way for components to synchronize their states over the network\.